zayyanx/infinitydevice/README.md

 Serve up timelines based on criteria above and other operators that effectively group stories.

 Allow users to edit and save generated timelines, as well as including full stories in-line.

-Phase Iv (future)
+Phase IV (future)
 ---------

 Songza-style generator.
 Serve up stories to the user from saved timelines with a few clicks of mood criteria, current events, and trending topics.